wotbrew/clj-tiny-astar/README.md

 clj-tiny-astar
 ==============

 Little a* pathfinder for 2D binary grids.
-Diagonals are punished, and distance estimation is performed using the manhattan heuristic.
+Diagonals are punished, and distance estimation is performed by default using the manhattan heuristic.

 **Usage:**